 A yoga studio is like a sanctuary where people go to relax and find their zen.
 Be mindful of this by turning off your cell phone before class, save conversations for before or after class, and avoid making distracting sounds during class (grunting, over-enthusiastic sighs, bursting into enlightened song, and the like).

-Wear clothes that you’ll be comfortable in during class, keeping in mind that some of our classes are warmer than others and you’re likely to sweat (a lot).
+Wear clothes that you’ll be comfortable in during class, keeping in mind that many of our classes are heated and you’re likely to sweat (a lot).
 Avoid baggy clothes that will get in the way of your practice, as well as clothes that are too tight or revealing.
+Management has the right to prevent the participation in a class if proper attire is not worn or personal hygiene is offensive to other students.

 Skip the Scents